IanGlass/async-named-pipe-ipc/README.md

 * size - returns the current size of the 'table'
 * get [property] [index] - returns the property of the student specified by index
 * edit [property] [index] [value] - writes value to the property of the student specified by index
-* exit -  closes client process, server process continues in background
+* exit - closes client process, server process continues in background.
+The server will allow a new client connection at this point